PydataKampala-Open-Source/Uganda-Data/README.md

 # Uganda-Data
 An overwhelming majority of Uganda Data is dirty, fragmented, inaccessible and not machine-readable.
 This has hindered accessibility, redistribution and use of data for research, academia or industry for data-backed applications.
-This project seeks to create clean, accessible, reproducible and standardized IUganda datasets accross key sectors.
+This project seeks to create clean, accessible, reproducible and standardized Uganda datasets across key sectors.

 ## How to Contribute
 Your contributions, however seemingly small you may think they are, are worthwhile and appreciated.